Captain America: Home of the Brave

 The year is 1964, the location Mississippi.
 Captain America suddenly appears hurling backwards through the air, apparently flung from some faraway place and crashing into a chicken coup.
-He is discovered by the African American couple who live there – they recognize him, confirm he is not dead, and then transport his unconscious body to their rundown home in a wheel barrel.
+He is discovered by the African American couple who live there – they recognize him, confirm he is not dead, and then carry his unconscious body to their rundown home in a wheel barrel.

 Steve Rogers – the man behind the Captain America mask – awakens in the middle of the night by the sound of a gunshot.
 Donning a pink bathrobe and clutching a metal garbage can lid, he goes to investigate and finds a group of armed white men confronting the African American.
 As the men raise their rifles, Rogers throws the garbage can lid and breaks one of their noses.
 The group immediately flees but the African American simply says, “They’ll be back.
 You just pissed them off.”